Table of Contents

 - Chest x-ray – absent thymus in some cases

-- Bone marrow transplantation within first 3 months of birth
+- Bone marrow transplantation within the first 3 months of birth

 - Intravenous Immunoglobulin infusion